Skip to main content

 Key Takeaways

-• Vitamin C is more than a cold remedy.
-It supports cortisol, collagen, and immune cell function.
+1. Vitamin C is more than a cold remedy.
+It supports cortisol production, collagen synthesis, and immune cell function.

-• Stress burns Vitamin C fast.
-Demand goes up during illness, intense training, and high-pressure work.
+2. Stress burns Vitamin C fast.
+Demand goes up during illness, intense training, and high-pressure work periods.

-• Liposomal Vitamin C absorbs better than standard ascorbic acid at high doses.
+3. Liposomal Vitamin C absorbs better than standard ascorbic acid at high doses and allows most patients to reach 3,000 mg without gut side effects.

-• Use bowel tolerance to calibrate your dose, not a generic "one pill a day" rule.
+4. Use bowel tolerance to calibrate your dose during stress or illness, not a generic one-pill-a-day rule.

 Scientific References